 Making an international wire transfer should be a simple, affordable, and standardized process.
 Today, with various methods of carrying out an international wire transfer, that is not always the case.
 Fortunately, companies are racing to the forefront to become the service to beat.
 Multi-rail technology is making the process more intuitive, cost-efficient, and simple.
 It is only a matter of time before the traditional methods begin to diminish, or they rebuild their infrastructure to improve their process.

-If you are currently considering an international payment, make sure you use the establishment which best fits your needs, you’re not fooled by awful exchange rates but pretty fees, and you do your due diligence before making your decision.
+If you are going to send money online via international payment, make sure you use the establishment which best fits your needs, you’re not fooled by awful exchange rates but pretty fees, and you do your due diligence before making your decision.